GonzaloTorreras/HubSpot-Developer-Extension/CONTRIBUTING.md

 Once a release branch is considered stable and all of the features from it's milestone are in there and tested, a pull request from release branch to master branch should be done.
 Again allowing others to review the branch, test and make sure the features are all there and working as intended.
 Once reviewed and approved it merges into the master branch.

-The Master Branch we try not to edit directly - only ever doing it if we need to remove functionality or hotfix something.
+The Master Branch we try not to edit directly - only ever doing it if we need to remove functionality or hotfix something(or are just editing a markdown file).

 The Master Branch gets taken by one of the primary contributors and submitted to the Google Chrome Web Store to push an update out to the live version of the extension.